Kamran Mirza Nayeb es-Saltaneh: Biography

 He was educated by private tutors and at the Imperial Military College in Tehran.
 In 1862, when he was 6, Naser al-Din Shah appointed him as the governor of Tehran with the stewardship of Pasha Khan Amin ol-Molk.
-He was styled Na'eb es-Saltaneh, Vice Regent, in 1867 before the Shah's trip to Khorasan and was given the title Amir Kabir, grand commander, the highest rank in the Qajar military, by his father in 1869.
+He was styled as Na'eb es-Saltaneh, Vice Regent, in 1867 before the Shah's trip to Khorasan and was given the title Amir Kabir, grand commander, the highest rank in the Qajar military, by his father in 1869.
 He was governor of Tehran 1862–1863 and 1875–1876, governor of Qazvin and Gilan 1878–1884, Mazandaran 1878–1884, and Minister for War from 1869 to 1873, 1884, 1896.

 The star of Kamran Mirza's fortunes plummeted, but it was not entirely eclipsed, after Naser al-Din Shah's assassination in 1896.
 His daughter, Malekeh Jahan, married Mohammad Ali Mirza who was later crowned as Mohammad Ali Shah Qajar.
 During the Constitutional Revolution he established the pro-court society.
 He was minister of war in 1908.
 During the reign of his grandson, Ahmad Shah, he was Governor-General of Khorasan from 1916 to 1917.

 Kamran Mirza Nayeb es-Saltaneh died in Tehran on 15 April 1929, and was buried in Qom.
 The Kamranieh district in Northern Tehran belonged to him.
 He received the Order of the Royal Portrait, Temsaal-e Homayouni, from his father.